abpframework/abp/docs/en/release-info/migration-guides/abp-4-0.md

 ## PRO

-There is not a single breaking-change that effect the pro modules, nevertheless, please check the **Open-Source (Framework)** section above to ensure, there is not a change that you need to do in your application.
+There is not a single breaking-change that affects the pro modules, nevertheless, please check the **Open-Source (Framework)** section above to ensure, there is not a change that you need to make in your application.